-But that was not the end of the Spyker story.
-In 1999, Victor Muller - a Dutch business magnate - bought the Spyker brand-name.
+Thankfully, though, that was not the end of the Spyker story.
+In \’99, Victor Muller – a Dutch business magnate – bought the Spyker brand-name.
 He duly set about resurrecting the marque.
-Supercars would be Spyker's new stock-in-trade.
-The Spyker Squadron équipe was formed - specialising in endurance races, like Le Mans and Sebring.
-In 2006, Spyker entered FI.
-It bought the Midland team - or Jordan, as it had previously been.
-Two years on, it would be sold to Force India.
+Supercars would be Spyker\’s new stock-in-trade.
+The Spyker Squadron team was formed.
+It specialised in endurance racing.
+Visits to Le Mans, Sebring et alia duly followed.
+In \’06, Spyker entered F1.
+It bought the Midland équipe – or Jordan, as it had previously been.
+Two years on, the team would be sold to Force India.

-The Spyker C8 Laviolette débuted at the 2001 Amsterdam Motor Show.
-The car's aluminium bodywork was breathtaking.
-Beneath it, the space-frame was made from the same light material.
-The up-swinging 'scissors doors' were impressively state of the art.
+Spyker\’s C8 Laviolette debuted at the 2001 Amsterdam Motor Show.
+Its aluminium bodywork took visitors\’ breath away.
+Beneath, the space-frame was made from the same lightweight material.
+The dramatic upsweep of the \’scissors doors\’ was spectacularly state of the art.
 When open, they revealed quilted-leather seats.
-The Laviolette's 4.2-litre V8 produced 400bhp.
-Suspension was F1-style - comprising Koni in-board shocks.
+The Laviolette\’s 4.2-litre V8 produced 400bhp.
+Suspension was via F1-style Koni inboard shocks.
 Ventilated disc brakes were suitably solid.
-The Laviolette's top speed was 187mph.
+The Laviolette\’s top speed was 187mph.
 0-60 came up in 4.5s.
-Of course, the price tag for all that was sky-high.
-All of £210,000.
-Saying that, you did get to watch your car being built ... courtesy of a Spyker factory web cam.
-Among the C8's optional extras was a Chronoswiss Spyker wrist-watch - complete with your car's chassis number engraved on it.
-A snip, at £24,000.
-A set of bespoke luggage cost a mere £12,350.
-There was even a Louis Vuitton tool-kit available - a bargain at just £2,500.
-Financially, the Spyker C8 Laviolette was not playing games.
-Most of us could not afford the extras, never mind the car!
+Of course, the price tag was sky-high. £210,000, to be precise.
+For that kind of wedge, you got to watch your car being built.
+That came courtesy of a Spyker factory web cam.
+Among the options was a Chronoswiss Spyker wrist-watch – complete with your car\’s chassis number engraved on it.
+That was a snip – at just £24,000.
+An add-on set of bespoke luggage cost a mere £12,350.
+There was even a Louis Vuitton tool-kit available – a bargain at just £2,500.
+In financial terms, then, the Spyker C8 Laviolette was not for the faint-hearted – or, indeed, cash-strapped.
+Most of us could not afford the extras, never mind the car itself!